use-ink/cargo-contract/README.md

 ##### `cargo contract build`

-Compiles the contract into optimized WebAssembly bytecode, generates metadata for it, and bundles both together in a `<name>.contract` file, which you can use for deploying the contract on-chain.
+Compile the contract into optimized WebAssembly bytecode, generate metadata for it, and bundle both together in a `<name>.contract` file, which you can use for deploying the contract on-chain.

 ##### `cargo contract check`

-Checks that the code builds as WebAssembly.
+Check that the code builds as WebAssembly.
 This command does not output any `<name>.contract` artifact to the `target/` directory.

 ##### `cargo contract upload`